Lived Experiences of Non-believing Older Adults

 Secure checkout Fast Shipping Easy returns

 This book investigates the lived experiences of non-believing older adults, showing how their views and identities are deeply bound up in social relationships and social contexts over their lives.
-Championing the intrinsic value of research with older non-religious people, this work offers important empirical data to investigate what it means to be non-believing for these older adults, how they understand it, and what role it plays in their lives.
+Championing the value of research with older non-believing people, this work offers important empirical data to investigate what it means to be non-believing for these older adults, how they understand it and what role it plays in their lives.

 Joanna Malone highlights how a clear break away from religion towards secularity has not always been experienced by older adults.
-Transitions are not linear but intermittent, changing, and transformative over a lifetime.
-This book sheds light on the important role social relationships play in shaping non-belief, challenging stereotypical ideas about the loss of religion with individualism.
+Transitions are not linear but intermittent, changing and transformative over a lifetime.
+This book sheds light on the important role social relationships play in shaping non-belief, challenging stereotypical ideas about the loss of religion and individualism, whilst recognizing the influence liberal values, including individualism, have on emerging non-believing worldviews.

-Moving beyond binary understandings of religion and non-religion, these findings explore a more nuanced understanding of what non-belief looks like, and how it is lived.
-Importantly, the book delves into not just the societal, but individual religious changes that older adults have experienced over their lives.
-Joanna Malone engages with debates about this intergenerational change, exploring how non-religious views and practices are formed and transmitted across generations.
+Moving beyond binary understandings of religion, belief and non-religion and non-belief, these findings explore a more nuanced understanding of what non-believing looks like, and how it is lived.
+Importantly, the book delves into both the societal and individual religious changes that older adults have experienced over their lives, highlighting the intricacies that can be overlooked in many secularization narratives.
+Joanna Malone engages with debates about intergenerational change, exploring how other-than-religious views and practices are formed and transmitted across generations and considers important reflections around end-of-life for non-believing older adults.

-Dr Joanna Malone is Postdoctoral Research Associate for the Department of Sociology, University of York, UK.
-Prior to this she held the position of Associate Lecturer in Sociology of Religion, University of Kent, UK.
+Joanna Malone is a Leverhulme Early Career Fellow in the Department of Sociology, University of York, UK.
+Prior to this she held the position of Research Associate at University of York and Associate Lecturer in Sociology of Religion, University of Kent, UK

 More from this author